 Surface Oxides on Gas and Water Atomized Steel Powders

-The amount of oxides, their composition and spatial distribution within a particle determine the usefulness and subsequent processing requirements of a powder.
-The present work summarizes possibilities of qualitative and quantitative analysis of powder surface chemistry by a variety of methods, starting from surface-sensitive chemical analyses by X-ray photoelectron spectroscopy (XPS), Auger spectroscopy, high-resolution scanning electron microscopy (HR SEM) coupled with energy dispersive X-ray analysis (EDX) and modern thermoanalytical techniques.
-Surface oxide state for a number of a water and gas atomised steel powders, alloyed with elements with high sensitivity to oxygen as Cr and Mn, is summarised.
-Dependence of surface products composition on the alloying elements content and atomisation method is described.
-In all cases powder particles are covered by heterogeneous oxide composed of particulate features of stable oxides (Cr-Mn-Si) and homogeneous iron surface oxide layer in between.
+The amount of oxides, their composition and spatial distribution within a metal particle determine the usefulness and subsequent processing requirements of a powder.
+The present work summarizes possibilities of qualitative and quantitative analysis of powder surface chemistry by a variety of methods, starting from surface-sensitive chemical analyses by X-ray photoelectron spectroscopy (XPS), Auger spectroscopy and high-resolution scanning electron microscopy (HR SEM) coupled with energy dispersive X-ray analysis (EDX).
+Surface oxide characteristics for water and gas atomised steel powder grades, alloyed with elements with high sensitivity to oxygen as Cr and Mn, are summarised.
+The dependence of surface products composition on the alloying elements content and atomisation method is described.
+In all cases, the metal particles are covered by heterogeneous oxide composed of particulate features of stable oxides (Cr-Mn-Si) and homogeneous iron surface oxide layer in between.